Adolescents' Visual Perspectives on Gender Equality and Anti-discrimination

 The relationship between images and 'the political' is multifaceted.
 Images have their own logic (cf. Boehm 2008), which also intervenes when (written or spoken) language fails.
 Consequently, boundaries of the visible do not have to represent the limits of language.
 Certain (political) images are firmly anchored in the cultural memory and generate relatively homogeneous associations among their observers.
 Therefore, aspects of the visual are central to 'the political'.
 This opens space for a strategic, manipulative use of images as well as for visual forms of provocation, collective typing, simplification as well as stereotyping and gimmickry.
 The above-mentioned effects of 'the political' on the visual are by no means new.
 However, with the increasing importance of predominantly image-based communication in social media, as well as the structure of social media and their involvement in broader social processes, the scope and quality of this affirmation has dramatically increased and transforms the concept of 'the political' radically.
 These processes of mutual influence need to be analyzed and discussed.

-Project lead: Nadja Köffler together with Michael Brandmayr
+Project lead: Nadja Köffler, Michael Brandmayr & Heike Kanter

 Photo: Moritz Ablinger